ballerina-platform/ballerina-dev-website/learn/coding-conventions.md

   - /v1-2/learn/style-guide/
   - /learn/coding-conventions
 ---

+> You can follow your own coding style when writing Ballerina source code.
+Also, plugins and tools can be configured to match your coding style.

 ## Indentation and line length
 * Use four spaces (not tabs) for each level of indentation.